Course Title: Fashion Materials

 Course Coordinator Location: 511.2.04

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-In this course you will be introduced to textiles, fibres, yarns and fabrics that are commonly used in the fashion and textiles industry.
-You will learn to identify and assess the suitability of fabrics to product end-use and investigate the current environmental and social issues in the production of fashion materials.
+This course aims to provide you with an introduction to the knowledge and skills required to identify fibres and fabrics commonly used in fashion garments and accessories.
+You will learn to research, identify and assess the suitability of fabrics to product end-use.
+In addition, you will develop your ability to understand current environmental and social issues in relation to fashion and textiles.

 Objectives/Learning Outcomes/Capability Development